 - Movie replay

-IFrame and nested IFrame recording is supported.
+IFrame and nested IFrame recording are supported.
 However, the following restrictions are applicable:

 Session Replay doesn't store resources.
 It also can't reproduce blob/object URLs.